-Based on the program's financial performance, an adjustment to the fee structure has become necessary as demonstrated in the three-year projections that follow.
+Based on the program's financial performance, no adjustment to either the fee structure or the reporting system is presently necessary.

 E. THREE-YEAR PROJECTIONS

 Three-year projections are an important exercise that can help provide the program with financial guidance.
 Projections are used for planning purposes only and should not be construed as representing actual program revenue, expenses, or budgets.